 5. Tailgating - When somebody follows you into a restricted area, physical or online, you may be dealing with a tailgater.
-For instance, a legit-looking person may ask you to hold open the door behind you because
+For instance, a legit-looking person may ask you to hold open the door behind you because they forgot their company RFID card.
+Or someone asks to borrow your laptop or computer to perform a simple task, when in reality they are installing malware.

 The problem with social engineering attacks is you can't easily protect your network against them with a simple software or hardware fix.
-Your whole organization needs to be trained, alert and vigilant against this kind of incursion.
+Your whole organization needs to be trained, con artist may offer to alert and vigilant against this kind of incursion.